How much rent can I charge?

 Unless it has been otherwise negotiated the tenant will be responsible for paying all utilities including electric, water, council tax and gas or oil where applicable.

-You will receive your rental income on a monthly basis via a BACS payment direct into your bank account less our fees.
+You will receive your rental income on a monthly basis via a BACS payment direct into your bank account less our fees and you will receive a statement detailing income and expenditure.